Director, Southwest School of Woodworking

 Jessica first started woodworking just a few years ago, but has quickly become an accomplished woodworker, with a special interest in turning.
 She has studied under Jimmy Clewes and other leading instructors and now teaches regular classes on turning pens, bowls, spindles, and other forms.
 She especially enjoys introducing new turners to the craft.

 A native of northern Michigan, John has called Phoenix home since the early 80’s.
 He became interested in woodworking several years ago and successfully completed the demanding course at the Roberto-Venn School of Luthiery.
-John is currently employed by De La Madera Studio in Scottsdale, where he builds high-end custom furniture for the interior design trade, including window shutters, office furniture, and kitchen cabinets.
+John was employed for many year at De La Madera Studio in Scottsdale (untill the owner retired), and is now employed by another high end cabinet shop, Allaire Inc. where he builds high-end custom furniture for the interior design trade, including window shutters, office furniture, and kitchen cabinets.
 But he hasn’t given up luthiery, and enjoys building ukuleles in his spare time.